elisabethoelmann/Project-3-Kaplan-Meier/README.md

 Unfortunately, they are then not up-loaded back into the Excel sheet due to this error message.
 For my use, I would anyway not enter data into the terminal.
 I would always up-date the Google Excel sheet directly with my new data, but I was aware, that the project assessors would require me to see the user input.
 The input works fine, only the up-load to the Excel sheet does not work, and I apologise for that mishap.

-I have decided to submit this project nevertheless, after discussing the code with my tutor last Thursday and his recommendation was, to submit the project even if I would face problems.
-He did not know at the time about this problem.
+I have decided to submit this project nevertheless, after discussing the code with my tutor last Thursday and his recommendation was, to submit the project even if I encountered problems.
+He did not know at the time about this particular problem.